-Outcome Output Output Indicator Audited / Actual Performance Estimated Performance M 1edium-Term Targets maicator 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 team, dedicated and better suit delivery of its strategy deliver on its strategy organisational structure of the organisational structure resourced to further develop and maintain the NQF Staff capacity building programmes 6.
-Implemented Staff capacity building programmes All SAQA staff members participated in at least one learning and development intervention All staff members participated in at least one learning and development intervention All SAQA staff members participated in at least one learning and development activity Every staff member had at least two learning interventions per year Every staff member has at least two learning interventions per year Every staff member has at least two learning interventions per year Every staff member has at least two learning interventions per year
+Outcome Output Output Indicator Audi ted / Actual Perforn nance Estimated Performance M edium-Term Targe ets 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 media platforms platforms on SAQA/NQF digital platforms informing the public about the NQF in a simplified manner that is easy to understand public about the NQF public about the NQF public about the NQF A growing number of learner achievements on the NLRD 9.
+An increasing number of learners with achievements recorded on the NLRD The NLRD contained 20 000 000 learner achievements Ensure that the NLRD contains at least 21 000 000 learners with achievements The NLRD includes 22 000 000 learners with achievements The NLRD includes 23 000 000 learners with achievements We have a competent and capable team, dedicated and Re-design SAQA's structure to better suit delivery of its strategy 10.
+SAQA's structure is aligned to deliver on its strategy Reviewed and redesigned the organisational structure Implement the new structure Monitor and report on the effectiveness of the organisational structure resourced to further develop and maintain the NQF Staff capacity building programmes 11.
+Implemented Staff capacity building programmes All SAQA staff members participated in at least one learning and All staff members participated in at least one learning and development intervention All SAQA staff members participated in at least one learning and Every staff member had at least two learning interventions per year Every staff member has at least two learning interventions per year Every staff member has at least two learning interventions per year Every staff member has at least two learning interventions per year